owen-gervais/integrating-process-lambda-tuner/README.md

 # integrating-process-lambda-tuner
 Automated approach to performing a base lambda tune on an integrating process.
+When tuning PID loops for integrating processes, a common initial approach for ballpark gains is to perform lambda tuning.